Anthony Wood (antiquary)

 Anthony Wood (17 December 1632 – 28 November 1695), who styled himself Anthony à Wood in his later writings, was an English antiquary.
 He was responsible for a celebrated Hist. and Antiq. of the Universitie of Oxon.

+He meticulously researched and documented the history of Oxford, producing significant works such as the Historia et Antiquitates Universitatis Oxoniensis and the Athenae Oxonienses.
+Despite criticism for errors and suspected biases, his works remain invaluable.
+Wood had free access to university records, consulted with notable scholars, and faced controversy, including banishment from the University of Oxford.
+Unmarried, he led a life devoted to scholarship and antiquarian pursuits.

 Early life

 Anthony Wood was born in Oxford on 17 December 1632, as the fourth son of Thomas Wood (1581–1643), BCL of Oxford, and his second wife, Mary (1602–1667), daughter of Robert Pettie and Penelope Taverner.
+His father, who was born in Islington and attended Broadgates Hall, Oxford, was 'fairly wealthy', having married well and invested in property in Oxford.
+His mother was a granddaughter of Richard Taverner (died 1575) of Woodeaton, Clerk of the Signet to Edward VI, and Mary Harcourt, one of the eight daughters of Sir John Harcourt (died 19 February 1566) of Stanton Harcourt.

 Wood was sent to New College School in 1641, and at the age of twelve was removed to the free Lord Williams's School at Thame, where his studies were interrupted by Civil War skirmishes.
-He was then placed under the tuition of his brother Edward (1627–1655), of Trinity College, and, as he tells us, "while he continued in this condition his mother would alwaies be soliciting him to be an apprentice which he could never endure to heare of".
+He was then placed under the tuition of his brother Edward (1627–1655), of Trinity College, Oxford, and, as he tells us, "while he continued in this condition his mother would alwaies be soliciting him to be an apprentice which he could never endure to heare of".
 He was entered at Merton College in 1647, and made postmaster, a type of scholar at Merton.

-In 1652 Wood amused himself with ploughing and bell-ringing.
+In 1652, Wood amused himself with ploughing and bell-ringing.
 "Having had from his most tender years an extraordinary ravishing delight in music", he began to teach himself the violin and took his BA examinations.
-He engaged a music-master and obtained permission to use the Bodleian, "which he took to be the happiness of his life".
+He engaged a music-master and obtained permission to use the Bodleian Library, "which he took to be the happiness of his life".
 He received the MA degree in 1655, and in the following year published a volume of sermons by his late brother Edward.